Administration¶

 - Super admins can manage MFA across the platform.

-- Company admins can manage MFA only for users in their company.
+- Company admins with Manage Users' MFA and Manage Users can manage MFA only for users in their company.

 - Disabling MFA for your own account requires a valid authenticator code or recovery code.